-To keep your chickens plump and happy, you will need a chicken feeder (a large canister with a shallow pan at the bottom).
+To keep your chickens plump and happy, you will need a chicken feeder (a large canister with a shallow pan at the bottom), and quality chicken feed.
 Fill the canister with store-bought chicken (usually labeled as “layer” pellets.)
 To make sure your chickens are getting the nutrition and variety they need, you should also supplement your chicken feed with cracked corn, bugs (you can let them do the foraging, unless you are into that), and pretty much any fruits and vegetables from your own kitchen.
 They will even eat cooked beans and pasta, if you do not mind cooking for your flock.

 Like every pet or person, chickens need a regular supply of fresh, clean water.
 You can use a 5-gallon bucket or a shallow plastic dish.
 There are also several automatic watering systems that ensure your chickens are never parched.